Codeception/Codeception/tests/README.md

 # Codeception Internal Tests

-In case you submit pull request you will be asking for writing a test.
+In case you submit a pull request, you will be asked for writing a test.
-But it's pretty hard to figure out where to start and how to make all tests pass.

 There are 3 suites for testing